leilaabdel/Shifaa-EMR-System/README.md

 - Autocomplete helps providers to easily prescribe drugs and write diagnoses.
 - Integration of lab report uploads to the system ensures they are always digitally accessible.

+## Feedback.
+We are in beta, so any user feedback is appreciated.
+Please fill out this short [form]: https://forms.gle/MheFRmWuSN8JpAy4A

 ### The Home Page